Deep Jump Learning for Off-Policy Evaluation in Continuous Treatment Settings: Deep Jump Learning

 \subsection{Toy Example}

-As discussed in the introduction, existing kernel-based OPE methods use a single bandwidth to construct the value estimator.
-Ideally, the bandwidth $h$ in the kernel $K\{(A_i-\pi(X_i))/h\}$ shall vary with $\pi(X_i)$ to improve the accuracy of the value estimator.
-To elaborate this, consider the Q-function $Q(x, a) = 10 \max\{a^2-0.25,0\} \log(x+2) $ for any $x, a\in [0,1]$.
-By definition, the Q-function is smooth over the entire feature-action space.
-However, it has different ``patterns" when the action belongs to different intervals.
+As discussed in the introduction, existing kernel-based methods use a single bandwidth to construct the value estimator.
+Ideally, the bandwidth $h$ in the kernel $K[\{A_i-\pi(X_i)\}/h]$ shall vary with $\pi(X_i)$ to improve the accuracy of the value estimator.
+To elaborate this, consider the function $Q(x, a) = 10 \max(a^2-0.25,0) \log(x+2) $ for any $x, a\in [0,1]$.
+By definition, $Q(x, a)$ is smooth over the entire feature-treatment space.
+However, it has different patterns when the treatment belongs to different intervals.
 Specifically, for $a\in [0,0.5]$, $Q(x,a)$ is constant as a function of $a$.
 For $a\in (0.5,1]$, $Q(x,a)$ depends quadratically in $a$.
-See the left panel of Figure \ref{fig:toy} for details.
+See the middle panel of Figure \ref{fig:toy} for details.

 Consider the target policy $\pi(x)=x$.
 We decompose the value $V(\pi)$ into $V^{(1)}(\pi)+V^{(2)}(\pi)$ where